phillipeaton/JETPAC_VIC-20_disassembly/README.md

 ### Ghidra SRE

-To provide flowcharts, after initially drowing everything out on paper, I used the Ghidra software reverse engineering (SRE) tools.
+To provide flowcharts, after initially drawing everything out on paper, I used the Ghidra software reverse engineering (SRE) tools.
 Whilst Ghidra is really geared towards compiled high-level programs on modern hardware e.g. Intel x86, good results for 8-bit assembly programs are also possible, but you have to work at it.

 The diagrams presented here were created at the end of the reverse engineering process and so address labels had to be loaded into Ghidra using a script to get any from of usable flowchart (or Function Graph in Ghidra terms).

-Additonally, Ghidra is somewhat automated regarding separation of code subroutines, you can't control it (without changing the code) and having assembly subroutines called from a jump table doesn't help, so the flowcharts may be incomplete, have missing comments/value names and should be viewed together with the reverse engineered source code listing, where commentary etc. is much richer.
+Additionally, Ghidra is somewhat automated regarding separation of code subroutines, you can't control it (without changing the code) and having assembly subroutines called from a jump table doesn't help, so the flowcharts may be incomplete, have missing comments/value names and should be viewed together with the reverse engineered source code listing, where commentary etc. is much richer.

-Ghidra is an interactive tool and lets you analyse the code is a much more visual and interactive way than raw assembly source code, if you have some time to get a handle on it, it can provide a level of insight that just isn't possible with linear code analysis.
+Ghidra is an interactive tool and lets you analyze the code is a much more visual and interactive way than raw assembly source code, if you have some time to get a handle on it, it can provide a level of insight that just isn't possible with linear code analysis.

+### Source Code Listing

 The source code can be, roughly, viewed as three parts, plus graphics data:

-1. Program Initialization / Game Select / Main Loop
+1. Program Initialize / Game Select / Main Loop

 1. Object handlers called from Main Loop